About Me

 I will take on most science related projects but I am best equipped for topics relating to climate, geology, agriculture, chemistry and physics.

-My work has been featured in Scientific American, Science, Biogeochemistry, Global Change Biology, Biochemistry, Soil Biology and Biochemistry, PNAS, ScienceNews Magazine, SciTech Daily, EarthSky, Universe Today, Geophysical Research Letters, and Vector: The Boston Children's Hospital Blog
+My work has been featured in Scientific American, Science, Biogeochemistry, Global Change Biology, Biochemistry, Soil Biology and Biochemistry, PNAS, ScienceNews Magazine, SciTech Daily, EarthSky, Universe Today, Geophysical Research Letters, Vector: The Boston Children's Hospital Blog and New Nature.

 What does it stand for?